 This route enables you to progress the divorce, even if your spouse is unwilling to take any active steps to progress it.
 This is achieved by paying for a process server to personally hand the divorce paperwork to your spouse.
 The process server will then provide you with the paperwork you need to be able to progress the divorce without the involvement of your spouse at all.
 The priority of the court is to ensure that your spouse is aware of the divorce.
 Once that is achieved via personal service, they do not need to play any further role at all.

 If your spouse does not agree to a divorce, they will need to take an active role in confirming to the court in their acknowledgement of service form that they intend to defend it.
 Defended divorces are very rare, as they involve complex court procedures and increase legal costs.
 Sometimes people state on their acknowledgement that they will defend the divorce, but then do not file the necessary paperwork within the timescales required by the court.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the 2021 Lockdown restrictions in Milton Keynes.
-Copyright 2013-2021 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.